 I have been making naturally dyed Easter Eggs for years, and it is always fun to see the colors that you can create from nature.
 This year I saw some Onion Dyed Easter Eggs on Pinterest that had leaf patterns imprinted on them.
-I was intrigued, and found that the pin linked to this Craftster message board, which had all the instructions.
 I decided to make some of my own, using herbs along with a wider variety of natural dyes.
 Here are my natural herb stenciled Easter Eggs!

 Herb Stenciled Easter Eggs

 - A dozen eggs

 - Rubber bands

 - First, I hard boiled 8 of the eggs.

 - I made two different natural dyes using turmeric and red cabbage.

 - For the turmeric I added 1 Tablespoon of turmeric to 3 cups of water, and boiled it for half an hour.

 - For the red cabbage I cut up about 2 cups of cabbage, added 3 cups of water and boiled it for half an hour.

 - I drained the red cabbage water and cooled both dyes, and put them in mason jars, adding 1 Tablespoon of vinegar to each jar.